-This has been a sprawling overview of the tools of the SEO trade.
+This has been a sprawling overview of the webmaster tools and resources of the SEO trade.
 The most commonly used tools are the free ones provided by Google.
-There are many ancillary tools besides the ones listed that can also be helpful.
+There are many ancillary webmaster tools and resources besides the ones listed that can also be helpful.

 Ready to use these webmaster tools to track, audit, and enhance your website?
-Learn how to become a website designer/webmaster at Hunter Business School.
+Learn how to become a website designer/webmaster at Hunter Business School in Long Island.

-The Web Application Design and Development program at Hunter Business School is an introduction to the latest industry leading website development practices.
+The Web Application Design and Development program at Hunter Business School in Long Island is an introduction to the latest industry leading website development practices.
 It teaches the basics of web development, starting with building basic HyperText Markup Language (HTML) web pages.